 group ID identifies the multicast group, either permanent or transient, within the given scope.
+Additional definitions of the multicast group ID field structure are provided in [RFC3306].

 The "meaning" of a permanently-assigned multicast address is independent of the scope value.
-For example, if the "NTP servers group" is assigned a permanent multicast address with a group ID of 101 (hex), then:
+For example, if the "NTP servers group" is assigned a permanent multicast address with a group ID of 101 (hex), then